Callaway Cars: C15 (FIA Corvette GT3)

-The Callaway Project C15, was originally known as Corvette Z06.R GT3, a competition version of the Corvette C6 Z06 built to compete in FIA GT3 category GT racing.
+The Callaway Project C15 was originally known as the Corvette Z06.R GT3, a competition version of the Corvette C6 Z06 built to compete in the FIA GT3 category of GT racing.
 The cars are built at Callaway Competition's facility in Leingarten, Germany and raced in the FIA GT3 European Championship.
 With Chevrolet's 2014 Corvette model change, Callaway Competition began development of the C7 GT3-R racecar.
-The new car made its debut at the Hockenheimring, in Germany, in October 2015.
-Chevrolet Division of General Motors granted exclusive authorization to construct, homologate and sell Corvette C7 GT3-R's worldwide, except North America where Cadillac Racing campaigned in GT3.
+The new car made its debut at the Hockenheimring in Germany in October 2015.
+The Chevrolet Division of General Motors granted exclusive authorization to construct, homologate and sell Corvette C7 GT3-Rs worldwide, except North America where Cadillac Racing campaigned in GT3.
 For the 2018 racing season, Chevrolet expanded their exclusive authorization to include North America, as the Cadillac Racing program was terminated.

 The first three Z06.Rs were built for Callaway Competition themselves, followed by the rest for privateers.
-As of 2007, ten have been built to compete in FIA GT3 as well as the ADAC GT Masters and Belcar series.
+As of 2007, ten were built to compete in FIA GT3, as well as the ADAC GT Masters and Belcar series.

-In 2007, the Callaway Competition team, competing under the Martini-Callaway title in the FIA GT3 European Championship earned three race victories and three second-place finishes and won the Teams Championship.
+In 2007, the Callaway Competition team, competing under the Martini-Callaway title in the FIA GT3 European Championship, earned three race victories and three second-place finishes and won the Teams Championship.
 Drivers Luca Pirri and Jürgen von Gartzen took the runners-up in the GT3 Driver's Championship.

 In 2010, Callaway drivers Christian Hohenadel and Daniel Keilwitz finished the season as FIA GT3 champions, taking four victories to secure the title with a round to spare.
-The knowledge and experience learned from the race program is used in the Callaway C16 series of road-going sports cars.
+The knowledge and experience learned from the race program was used in the Callaway C16 series of road-going sports cars.

 Except for 2011, Callaway Competition has been competing in the ADAC GT Masters series.
-Callaway Corvette C6 and C7 racecars have also been active in other series.
+The Callaway Corvette C6 and C7 racecars have also been active in other series.
 For the 2017 race season, Callaway and its drivers captured the ADAC GT Masters Teams Championship, Drivers Championship, Junior Championship and second place in the Trophy Championship.